 Apple Jacks Adventure Park is a day out primarily for children aged 4-12.
 Many attractions involve physical challenges and activities.
 Racing Zip-wires, Jack’s Ball Blast, Roller Skating, Adventure Tractor Hayride, the Maize Maze and the Jumping Pillow are some of the attractions available.
 Food, drink, toilet and baby changing facilities are available.

 This National Trust property is a great day out for all the family.
 Currently around the grounds and gardens their is a Gruffalo hunt, which leads to an exhibition of all the original art work by Alex Sheffler.
 Inside the house children can explore the school room, nursery and stage area being able to play with all of the artefacts!
 In Crow Wood there is a fantastic large wooden play area and den building materials that provides hours of fun for all the family.
-Click the picture to find out more or click here to visit the national trust site.
-Family membership is a bargain and well worth the monthly cost for all of the places that it opens up!
+National Trust Family membership is a bargain and well worth the monthly cost for all of the places that it opens up!

 This small park in Helmshore is great for a morning or afternoon and a lovely spot for a picnic.
 Refurbished in 2014, it has a small contained area for very young children and a larger open area for older children which includes a zip wire, trampoline, wooden trim trail and football pitch area.
 A short walk by the river is also a possibility.

 Another National Trust Property that provides a whole day of fun for all of the family.
 Children will love exploring the Tree Trunk Trail where there are allsorts of tree stumps and trunks to climb or balance on in the large open picnic area.
 The house and gardens provide lots of spaces to play, walk and relax.